-VISTA – A motorist intentionally ran down an Oceanside motorcycle officer who was conducting a routine traffic stop, then bragged about it to an undercover officer and a confidential informant after his arrest, a prosecutor told a jury on Wednesday.
+OCEANSIDE — A motorist who intentionally ran down an Oceanside motorcycle officer conducting a routine traffic stop, then bragged about it to an undercover officer and a confidential informant after his arrest, was convicted today of premeditated attempted murder of a peace officer.

-Roberto Ignacio Flores, 26, is charged with premeditated attempted murder in the June 19 assault on Oceanside police Officer Brad Hunter, a 29-year veteran of the department.
+Jurors deliberated less than a day to find 26-year-old Roberto Ignacio Flores guilty in the June 19 assault on Oceanside police Officer Brad Hunter, a 29-year veteran of the department.